ikodvanj/rxivistr/README.md

 coverage](https://codecov.io/gh/ikodvanj/rxivistr/branch/master/graph/badge.svg)](https://codecov.io/gh/ikodvanj/rxivistr?branch=master)
 <!-- badges: end -->

+## rxivistr

-Rxivist indexes articles from bioRxiv, a free preprint server by Cold Spring Harbor Laboratory.
+Rxivist is developed and maintained by the Blekhman Lab at the University of Minnesota.
+It indexes articles from bioRxiv, a free preprint server by Cold Spring Harbor Laboratory.
 This package is a client for rxivist API and can be used to access metadata from:

   - Metadata on articles published on biorxiv, indexed in rxivist
   - Information about authors of the aforementioned articles
   - Usage statistics (e.g. number of downloads for specific paper)

+For more information about the Rxivist project, please visit Rxivist webiste (<https://rxivist.org/>) or read the following articles:

+  - Tracking the popularity and outcomes of all bioRxiv preprints. eLife. doi: 10.7554/eLife.45133.
+  - Rxivist.org: Sorting biology preprints using social media and readership metrics.
+PLOS Biology. doi: 10.1371/journal.pbio.3000269.

 ## Installation